Douglas-Machado/college-node/README.md

 # Getting started

-  Make sure to add your mongo database connection string at `.env` file
+  Make sure to add your mongo database `CONNECTIONSTRING` at `.env` file

   Run `npm install` to get the packages